codeOfRobin/try-swift-talk/try!Swift.md

 ![inline](filter.png)

-^ Functions like map, filter etc exist in Rx and they do exactly what you expect
+^ Functions like map, filter etc exist in Rx and they do exactly what you expect since observables behave like swift's sequence types

 ---